Cards are not as simple as a clever title. You can add a lot more information on you cards which helps you collaborate with your team.

 Copy or move cards

-Copy or move the card somewhere else in the current project, or to a different project and organization.
+Copy or move the card somewhere else in the current project, or to a different project and team.

 Go to the customize cards guide to learn how you can leverage Kantree features to better visualize the difference between your cards.